Below is a list of some common insurance terms and definitions.

 EDI: This stands for Electronic Data Interchange.
 This is a form of electronic communication used by companies to exchange data.
 Clearinghouses and insurance payers, for example, communicate via EDI.

-EIN: This stands for Employee Identification Number.
+EIN: This stands for Employer Identification Number and is a Tax ID/TIN.
 This is a federal tax ID number for non-person entities, such as an LLC or a corporation.
+To enter an EIN in your account, see Setting up your billing and automations.

-Enrollment: Submitting enrollments in SimplePractice lets insurance payers know that you’ll be filing claims and/or receiving ERAs via SimplePractice.
-For more information, see How do I submit an enrollment to file claims or receive payment reports?
+Enrollment: Submitting enrollments in SimplePractice lets insurance payers know that you’ll be filing claims and/or receiving Payment Reports (ERAs) via SimplePractice.
+For more information, see Submitting enrollments to file claims and receive Payment Reports.

-EOBs: An Explanation of Benefits (EOB) is a document sent by insurance payers, along with any payment, that summarizes the services being covered.
+EOB: An Explanation of Benefits is a document sent by insurance payers, along with any payment, that summarizes the services being covered.

-HCFA form: This stands for Health Care Financing Administration, and is another name used to describe a claim form.
+HCFA form: This stands for Health Care Financing Administration, and is the former name used to describe a claim form.

-ICN: When claims are entered into the Medicare system, they’re issued a 13-digit tracking number known as an Internal Control Number (ICN).
+ICN: When claims are entered into the Medicare system, they’re issued a 13-digit tracking number known as an Internal Control Number.

-Incident-to-billing: This refers to claims that are submitted when a supervisee or intern is the rendering provider.
+Incident-to billing: This refers to claims that are submitted when a supervisee or intern is the rendering provider.
 States have different requirements for whose name and NPI is entered on the claim, so we recommend reaching out to an insurance payer before submitting claims.
-For more information, see How to bill insurance under your supervisor's credentials.
+For more information, see Billing insurance under your supervisor's credentials.

 J - P